mjenior/llm_api/README.md

         Output: $0.00215
 ```

 Separate token and cost reports can be generated individually any time as well using [agent.token_report()] and [agent.cost_report()] respectively.
-Tokens will be shown for all models called by agents into the current thread.
+Tokens will be shown for all models called by agents into the current chat.

 ```python
 agent.token_report()